 Learn More About How Genetics Can Influence Everyday Traits

-Recent studies have found up to 40 genes that could lead to handedness through common genetic influence.
+They report that up to 40 genes could lead to handedness through common genetic influence.

 Scientists have only identified a few of these genes.